Skip to main content

 Introduction

-We have seen how we can transduce the chemical potential energy stored in carbohydrates, into the chemical potential energy of ATP.
-This occurs namely through coupling the energy released during the thermodynamically favored oxidation of carbon molecules through intermediaries (high energy mixed anhydride in glycolysis or a proton gradient in aerobic metabolism) to the thermodynamically uphill synthesis of ATP.
+We have seen how we can transduce the chemical potential energy stored in carbohydrates into the chemical potential energy of ATP.
+This occurs by coupling the energy released during the thermodynamically favored oxidation of carbon molecules through intermediaries (high-energy mixed anhydride in glycolysis or a proton gradient in aerobic metabolism) to the thermodynamically uphill synthesis of ATP.
 There is a situation that occurs when we wish to reverse the entire process:

 \[\ce{CO2 + H2O → carbohydrate + O2} \nonumber \]

-This process is, of course, photosynthesis, which occurs in plants and certain photosynthetic bacteria and algae.
-Given that this process must by nature be an uphill thermodynamic battle, let us consider the major requirements that must be in place for it to occur:
+This process is photosynthesis, which occurs in plants, certain photosynthetic bacteria, and algae.
+Given that this process must, by nature, be an uphill thermodynamic battle, let us consider the major requirements that must be in place for it to occur:

-• A strong oxidizing agent must be formed which can oxidize water to dioxygen.
-We know that redox reactions occur in the direction of a stronger to a weaker oxidizing agent (just as acid/base reactions are thermodynamically favored in the direction of strong to weak acid).
-Somehow we must generate a stronger oxidizing agent than product dioxygen, which often has the most positive standard reduction potential in common tables.
+• A strong oxidizing agent must be formed to oxidize water to dioxygen.
+We know that redox reactions occur in the direction of a stronger to a weaker oxidizing agent (just as acid/base reactions are thermodynamically favored in the direction of a stronger to a weaker acid).
+Somehow, we must generate a stronger oxidizing agent than product dioxygen, which often has the most positive standard reduction potential in common tables.

 • Plants must have high concentrations of a reducing agent for the reductive biosynthesis of glucose from CO2.
-The reducing agent used for most biosynthetic reactions in nature is NADPH, which differs from NADH only by the addition of a phosphate to the ribose ring.
+NADPH is the reducing agent used for most biosynthetic reactions in nature, which differs from NADH only by adding a phosphate to the ribose ring.
 This phosphate differentiates the pool of nucleotides in the cells used for reductive biosynthesis (NADPH/NADP+) from those used for oxidative catabolism (NADH/NAD+)

-• Finally, plants need an abundant source of ATP which will be required for reductive biosynthesis.
+• Ultimately, plants require a plentiful source of ATP, which is essential for reductive biosynthesis.

-The light reaction of photosynthesis produces these three molecules, O2, NADPH, and ATP.
+The light reaction of photosynthesis produces three molecules: O2, NADPH, and ATP.
 We will explore the light reaction in the next few sections of this chapter.
-The dark reaction, which as the name implies can occur in the dark, involves the actual fixation of carbon dioxide into carbohydrates using the ATP and NADPH produced in the light reaction.
+The dark reaction, which, as the name implies, can occur in the dark, involves the actual fixation of carbon dioxide into carbohydrates using the ATP and NADPH produced in the light reaction.

 The energy to power the light reactions comes directly from sunlight.
 Clue two is that plants have an organelle that animal cells don't - the chloroplast.
-Its structure is in many ways similar to mitochondria in that it has an outer membrane, an intermembrane space, and an inner membrane.
-In addition, it has a series of stacked, interconnected compartments called thylakoids bounded by a thylakoid membrane surrounding a lumen.
+Its structure is similar to that of mitochondria, in that it has an outer membrane, an intermembrane space, and an inner membrane.
+In addition, it has a series of stacked, interconnected compartments called thylakoids, bounded by a thylakoid membrane that surrounds a lumen.
 A schematic is shown in Figure \(\PageIndex{1}\) below.

 Scheme_Chloroplast-en.svg